 "Nae, we spied on yon man and he says he willna give up until he finds it," answered Douglas.

-"He's wastin' his time," said Olivia, "as I was tellin' yoor friends, we've searched this castle hundreds of times and ne'er found any gold."
+"He's wastin' his time," sighed Olivia unhappily.
+"As I was tellin' yoor friends, we've searched this castle hundreds of times and ne'er found any gold."

 "Weel tomorrow, we'll put a stop ta his litta game, then yoo and yon family willna need to sell the castle," said Donald.